bfrg/vim-qf-diagnostics/README.md

 ## Configuration

-The appearance of the popup window, the signs and text highlightings can be configured through the variable `g:qfdiagnostics`.
-For all supported entries, see `:help qf-diagnostics-config`, and `:help qf-diagnostics-examples` for a few examples.
+The appearance of the popup window, the signs, text-highlightings and virtual textcan be configured through the variable `g:qfdiagnostics`.
+For all supported entries, see `:help qf-diagnostics-config`, as well as `:help qf-diagnostics-examples` for a few examples.

 All highlighting groups used in the popup window are described in `:help qf-dagnostics-popup-highlight`.